 How to get found in Google Image Search

 The alt text describes an image and is what browsers show when someone uses a screen reader.
-It’s critical to have alt text for all your images not just for SEO, but also for 508 compliance.
+It’s critical to have alt text for all your images, not just for SEO but also for 508 compliance.

 Google’s official guidelines demonstrate what a reasonable alt tag looks like.
 Here’s what they say about writing them:

-The majority of images you see online are one of three file types: JPG (JPEG), GIF, and PNG.
+Most images you see online are one of three file types: JPG (JPEG), GIF, and PNG.
 Each uses a different compression method, meaning the file sizes between them can vary drastically.
 That’s important because images are often the most significant part of your page’s overall size, which makes pages slow to load.

+We used Compressor.io to compress the same images as in the collage above since it also supports GIF and SVG.
 There’s no noticeable difference in terms of image quality, and yet there is a remarkable difference in the file size.
-Since file size affects load time, it’s essential to get it as small as you can without sacrificing quality, especially if you have image-heavy pages on your website.
+Since file size affects the load time, getting it as small as possible without sacrificing quality is essential, especially if you have image-heavy pages on your website.

 Why?
-Because Google says, you should.
+Because Google says you should.
 “Images are an important source of information about the content on your site.
-You can give Google additional details about your images, and provide the URL of images we might not otherwise discover by adding information to an image sitemap.”
+You can give Google additional details about your images and provide the URL of images we might not otherwise discover by adding information to an image sitemap.”

 Source: Google Search Console Help